Tokyo 2020: What happens if coronavirus causes the Olympics to be canceled? | DW | 18.03.2020

 October has been slated as a possibility, however it is highly unlikely that would appease NBC, as well as other TV rights holders.

-The reason the Olympic Games are so attractive, at least in the lucrative North American market, is the fact that they come at a time where the region's national sports are in off-season.
+The reason the Olympic Games are so attractive, at least in the lucrative North American market, is the fact that they come at a time where many of the region's national sports are in off-season, with the exception of baseball.

 With the NFL season scheduled to begin in September, NBC will not be pleased at juggling both broadcast schedules.
 TV contracts and advertising contracts would have to be redrawn, a complicated process all parties will be keen to avoid.